Test yourself in microelectronics, science & maths.

 These are mainly drill exercises.
-They do not profess to teach the principles - they are taught in the classroom and on websites such as www.paulgardiner.co.uk (electronics) and mathisfun.
+They do not profess to teach the principles - these are taught in the classroom and on websites such as mathisfun.

 Programs were initially written for MSIE6.
-They are now written primarily for MSIE7.
-To check compatibility with other browsers: click
+They were updated for MSIE7.
+They may work with IE11 / Chrome / Firefox but best to check.
+To check compatibility with some other old browsers: click here.

-here.
-The site is for students and teachers alike.
+The site is for learners/students and teachers alike.

 Change of Name